MonashDataFluency/r-intro-2/docs/starting.md

 ## Saving code in an R script

-Once we've created a few variables, it becomes important to record how they were calculated, so we can reproduce them later.
+Once we've created a few variables, it becomes important to record how they were calculated so we can reproduce them later.

 The usual workflow is to save your code in an R script (".R file").
 Go to "File/New File/R Script" to create a new R script.
-Code in your R script can be sent to the console by selecting it (or just placing the cursor on the correct line), and then pressing **Control-Enter** (or **Command-Enter** on a Mac).
+Code in your R script can be sent to the console by selecting it or placing the cursor on the correct line, and then pressing **Control-Enter** (**Command-Enter** on a Mac).

 ### Tip {- .tip}